iris-anan/Capstone-Project-2/README.md

 ## Reports
 ### Final Report
-Written report that walks through the data wrangling, exploratory data analysis, and process of building the final classification model.
+Written report that walks through the data wrangling, exploratory data analysis, and process of building the final time series regression model.

 ### Final Powerpoint
-A summary presentation of the data wrangling, exploratory data analysis, and classification model.
+A summary presentation of the data wrangling, exploratory data analysis, and regression model.

 ## Other Files
 ### Code